Calibration Services: Types, Importance & Compliance Support

 Chapter 4: How is a Calibration Service Performed?

-BIPM formally defines calibrators as the "measurement standard used in calibration".
-Calibrators may be an instrument with higher accuracy used to calibrate a DUT, a source, or a Certified Reference Material (CRM).
+The BIPM defines calibrators as the “measurement standard used in calibration.”
+These calibrators may consist of highly accurate reference instruments used to verify the performance of a device under test (DUT), a controlled source, or a Certified Reference Material (CRM).
+Each serves as a benchmark for evaluating measurement accuracy and reliability.

 Using an instrument of higher accuracy

-3. Repeat the steps above until the required number of data points by the calibration procedure is satisfied.
+The process is repeated until the required number of data points specified by the calibration procedure is achieved.

 Using a source or a Certified Reference Material (CRM)

-1. Use the DUT to measure the output of the source or the CRM.
+The DUT measures the output generated by the source or the certified value of the CRM.

-2. Calculate the difference between the measurement made by the DUT and the exact value.
-The resulting value is called the measurement error.
+The difference between the DUT measurement and the known reference value is calculated, resulting in the measurement error.

-3. Repeat the steps above until the required number of data points by the calibration procedure are satisfied.
+The steps are repeated until the required number of calibration data points is met.

-The comparison of the measurements obtained from the DUT and the calibrator can have one of the two possible outcomes:
+When comparing measurements obtained from the DUT and the calibrator, two possible outcomes may occur:

-The commonly used metrics in determining the calibration result are the Test Accuracy Ratio (TAR) and Test Uncertainty Ratio (TUR).
-Most calibration laboratories today consider a TAR or TUR of 4:1.
-This means that the DUT has at least 25% accuracy of the reference standard, or the reference standard is four times more accurate than the DUT.
+Calibration results are commonly evaluated using the Test Accuracy Ratio (TAR) and the Test Uncertainty Ratio (TUR).
+Many calibration laboratories target a TAR or TUR of 4:1, meaning the reference standard is at least four times more accurate than the DUT, or the DUT accuracy represents no more than 25% of the reference standard accuracy.

-Test Uncertainty Ratio (TUR).
-TUR is the ratio of the DUT tolerance to the estimated calibration uncertainty.
-It considers the influences in the calibration process, which can affect the accuracy of the measurements such as environmental factors, process variations, technician errors, and instruments used in the procedure.
-The estimated calibration uncertainty is typically expressed at a 95% or a 99% confidence level.
+Test Uncertainty Ratio (TUR): TUR represents the ratio of the DUT tolerance to the estimated measurement uncertainty of the calibration system.
+Unlike TAR, TUR incorporates variables such as environmental conditions, instrument performance, technician influence, and procedural variation.
+Calibration uncertainty is typically expressed at a confidence level of 95% or 99%.

 Electrical calibrators

-Electrical calibrators are a group of calibration devices that provide or measure electrical responses such as current, voltage, frequency, pulses, and resistance signals.
-Electrical calibrators include multifunction process calibrators, oscilloscope calibrators, and power calibrators.
+Electrical calibrators generate or measure electrical signals such as voltage, current, resistance, frequency, and pulse signals.
+These devices are commonly used to calibrate electrical test equipment and process instrumentation.
+Examples include multifunction process calibrators, oscilloscope calibrators, and power calibrators.

 Dry Block Calibrators